Jean-Paul Herteman

-Jean-Paul Herteman is a French aerospace engineer, materials scientist and chief executive.
-He was CEO of Safran until 23 April 2015, the French Aerospace engine & equipment manufacturer and Chairman of both the French Aerospace Industries Association (GIFAS) and of the AeroSpace and Defence Industries Association of Europe(ASD).
-He is Vice-Chairman of the Conseil général de l'armement (General Council of Armament) chaired by the Minister of Defence.
+Jean-Paul Herteman (born 1950) is a French aerospace engineer, materials scientist and chief executive.
+He was CEO of Safran until April 2015, the French Aerospace engine & equipment manufacturer and chairman of both the French Aerospace Industries Association (GIFAS) and of the AeroSpace and Defence Industries Association of Europe(ASD).
+He is vice-chairman of the Conseil général de l'armement (General Council of Armament) chaired by the Minister of Defence.

 Biography

 Born in 1950, Jean-Paul Herteman was admitted at the École Polytechnique in 1970 (X70).
 He graduated in 1973 and chose the Corps de l'armement.
 He graduated from Supaéro in 1975 and began his career at the Centre d'essais aéronautiques de Toulouse (Direction générale de l'armement) in the field of aerospace materials testing.
 He entered the Snecma in 1984, and was CEO of Safran from 2007 to 23 April 2015.

 Career

-Most of Jean-Paul Herteman's career is within Snecma Group (now Safran) in engineering and technical positions.
+Most of Herteman's career is within Snecma Group (now Safran) in engineering and technical positions.